 sudo mysql -u root -p

-Grant the permission to the database user (cactiuser).
+Grant permission to the database user (cactiuser).

 GRANT SELECT ON mysql.time_zone_name TO cactiuser@localhost;